 - Hydration system with at least 2 litres capacity and please check you know how it works before leaving for your trip.

 - At least one extra 1 litre nalgene style water bottle plus insulation sleeve (although a sock will work too).
 Bring this as well as the hydration system.
+Can also double as a hot water bottle!

 - Consider some electrolyte tablets or something to help make the water more palatable to drink.
 You'll be aiming at over 4 litres per day.